 Mary Batchelder is the Office Manager for Student Accessibility Services.
-Mary coordinates the reception area and is most always the first person to interact with students, staff, and faculty who contact Student Accessibility Services to request information or to schedule an appointment.
+Mary coordinates the reception area and is often the first person to interact with students, staff, and faculty who contact Student Accessibility Services to request information or to schedule an appointment.
 Mary also provides administrative, fiscal, human resources, data management support, and staffs the Dartmouth College's Foreign Language Waiver Committee.
 Mary has been with Dartmouth College since March of 1996, working for the Dartmouth College-American University of Kuwait Project, and the Dartmouth Center on Addiction, Recovery and Education.
 You may reach Mary by calling 603-646-9900 or e-mailing her at Mary.F.Batchelder@Dartmouth.edu.